klauseduard/under-over-models/chapters/02-software-time-estimation.md

 Factors like evolving requirements, unforeseen technical challenges, and the inherent difficulty in accurately predicting human effort contribute to the imperfection of these predictive models.
 Therefore, software time estimation can be understood as a complex modeling problem that attempts to predict a future outcome under conditions of uncertainty.
 This perspective highlights why estimation techniques are susceptible to both underfitting (oversimplification, missing key risks) and overfitting (overly reliant on specific past data that doesn't generalize).

+From an [information theory](https://www.britannica.com/science/information-theory) perspective, software estimation can be viewed as attempting to model a high-entropy system.
+As project complexity increases, so does the [entropy](06-theoretical-concepts.md#63-entropy-and-software-complexity) (uncertainty) within the system, making accurate prediction inherently more difficult.
+Estimation models that underfit effectively assume lower entropy than actually exists in the project, while overfit models mistake random noise in historical data for meaningful patterns.

 <figure> <img src="../images/under-over-estimation-model.svg" alt="Under vs. Over Estimation Tendencies - showing factors that lead to each type of estimation error and their consequences" width="700" /> <figcaption>Figure 2.1: Factors influencing under and over estimation tendencies and their consequences</figcaption> </figure>

 ## 2.2 Analysis of Common Software Time Estimation Models